Cristian Pascual, Barcelona Health Hub: “Barcelona has all the ingredients to become one of the world’s digital health capitals”

 What is the purpose of the Barcelona Health Hub cluster?

-We have a bricks-and-mortar headquarters at the Hospital de Sant Pau that helps us to be very active in networking, with activities weekly, and bring startups closer to corporations, investors, and all medical institutions.
+We have a brick-and-mortar headquarters at the Hospital de Sant Pau that helps us to be very active in networking, with activities weekly, and bring startups closer to corporations, investors, and all medical institutions.

 How do you connect large companies and investors with startups?